YourPsychiatrist/spunge/README.md

 ```

 ---
-Disclaimer: I am not responsible for an occasional reactor meltdown that is due to an instability in this npm package.
+Disclaimer: I am not responsible for an occasional reactor meltdown due to an instability in this npm package.